Nimai95/Project-3-Blockchain/README.md

 ## Context

-Blockchain is transforming everything in financial transactions from raising money in capital markets, using it as an escrow, to lending activities.
-In other words, we strongly believe that blockchain technology is potential of disrupting finance and banking services.
-In this project, we aim to develop Decentralize Finance (Defi) via blockchain technology.
+Blockchain is transforming everything in financial transactions from raising money in capital markets, using it as an escrow to lending activities.
+Blockchain technology has the demonstrated potential to disrupt finance and banking services.
+This project aims to develop Decentralize Finance (Defi) via blockchain technology.

 ## The Project

-We are use crowdsale method considering it as raising funds/ ICO, then use the capital for lending.
-To make the lending activities less risky, presequite of the lending is that the borrower put the collateral asset into an designated account at the same time we lend the money.
-The collateral amount only releases back to borrower when borrower pays off total loan amount fully and by due date.
-If the borrower can not pay enough by due date, the lender has the right to collect the collateral amount.
+We deploy crowdsale method to raise funds for an ICO, used as the capital for lending.
+To make the lending activities less risky, a presequite of the lending is that the borrower put the collateral asset into a designated account at the same time we lend the money.
+The collateral amount only releases back to borrower when borrower pays off total loan amount fully and by the due date.
+If the borrower can not pay enough by the due date, the lender has the right to collect the collateral amount.

 ## Flow of the transaction